KyotoSunshine/CNN-for-handwritten-kanji/README.md

 ...

 #####If you want to train the model:

 At first, run
  - python create_dataset.py path_to_folder

 Here path_to_folder is the folder which contains the folders with images.
 This will produce a file named "characters_dataset" which will contain the train/validation/test datasets and labels in numpy arrays.

-Now you can train the model on this dataset.
+######For the case of the model on the non-augmented original dataset:

 Place the "model.py" file in the folder where you have the newly created dataset, and run:
  - python model.py

 This will produce two files: "model_architecture.json" and "model_weights.h5" which contain the model architecture and weights.
 Then, you can use these files with "classify.py" to make predictions.

+######For the case of the model on the augmented dataset:

+Place the file "create_augmented_dataset.py" in the same folder as the newly created dataset and run the following command:
+ - python create_augmented_dataset.py

+Now place the "model_for_augmented_dataset.py" file in the folder where you have the newly created augmented dataset, and run:
+ - python model_for_augmented_dataset.py

+This will produce two files: "augmented_model_architecture.json" and "augmented_model_weights.h5" which contain the model architecture and weights.

+Then, you can use these files with "classify.py" to make predictions, but keep in mind that "classify.py" expects the model weights to be in the file "model_weights.h5" and model architecture to be in the file "model_architecture.json", so you need to rename the files to suit it.
 ----

 The folder "logs" contains the training logs of the "model.py" and "model_for_augmented_dataset.py" model.
 It shows that the validation accuracy (when using the 40000-10000 train-validation split) is about 97.4%.
 This is the accuracy that was achieved without any kind of data preprocessing or augmentation.